 If you wanted to collaborate with team members you had to have access to the “server” and get access to the shared drive before you could access files and folders that your business needed to operate.

 If you couldn’t get to the office that could be a challenge!
-Your team could email a document you needed but this is not exactly convenient, nor efficient?
-Other systems, such a VPN (Virtual Private Network) could allow you to gain remote access to the office and work on files on the server.
+Your team could email a document you needed but this is not exactly convenient, nor efficient.
+Other systems, such as a VPN (Virtual Private Network) could allow you to gain remote access to the office and work on files on the server.
 This is still a thing in the 2020s, but increasingly, there are compelling reasons to ditch the server, ditch the VPN and work from anywhere.

 Benefits of the cloud